sampsyo/fdpo/fdpo/prompts/opt.md

   for the input ports, and print the values of the output ports.
 You can use this command to test the behavior of a program.

-To run a command, format it like this (including the backticks):
+To run a command, format it like this:

 ```
 commmand